stacks-network/stacks/README.md

 + email
 + bitmessage

+## Key-value entries

-## Registering key-value entries in Namecoin
+### Registering username/profile pairs as key-value entries in Namecoin

-To register a key-value entry with Namecoin

-1. issue a name new with the key (the username with "u/" prepended)
+1. issue a "name new" with the key (the username with "u/" prepended)
-2. issue a name first update with the chunked profile
+2. issue a "name first update" with the chunked profile

-Key-value entries on Namecoin currently cost 0.01 NMC, which on the date of writing (Mar 3, 2014) is approximately 3.5 cents.
+### "Name new" operations

+Current cost: 0.01 NMC

+### "Name first update" operations

+Current cost: 0.00 NMC

 ### Chunking profiles

+Key-value entries in Namecoin are limited to a maximum of 519 bytes.

+As a result, profiles exceeding 519 bytes must be split into several linked components in order to be embedded in the blockchain.

+To chunk a JSON object, simply do the following:

+1. check if all the remaining data fits in one chunk
+2. if not, choose an unregistered Namecoin key (e.g. "i/username-1" or "i/username-b5sX6gkMp8" - this will be the key of the "next" chunk) and create an empty JSON object (the current chunk), then add a pointer from this chunk to the next one (e.g. "next": "i/username")
+4. fill the JSON object with as many properties as possible
+5. go back to 1